 At that time we could not imagine the world in which we had just submerging and all things that we would discover hidden behind the words.
 Over time, we realized that the words were telling us how humanity had lived his sexual diversity with a level of detail as spectacular, as gravitational waves show events occurred million years ago.

-And today it is time for the word Sapatão, which is related to that men have bigger feet than women, and this is an assumption, because after a slight search we do not found statistics linking sex, age and shoe size, but at least, for the topic at hand, what is important is that it is a popular knowledge.
+And today it is time for the word Sapatão, which is related to that men have bigger feet than women, and this is an assumption, because after a slight search we do not found statistics linking sex, age and shoe size, but at least, for the topic at hand, what is important is that it is a popular knowledge or belief.

 The appearance of this Sapatão slang in the 70s may not be a coincidence, and may be related to the Tomboyism, appeared in North America in the early 20th century, with which it begins to break with the strict female code and the recovery of spaces reserved exclusively for men, moment when appears what after will be called the Butch and Femme gender expressions, one phenomenon which, incidentally, has no equivalent in men.

 From here and gradually, women around the world begin to adopt an aesthetic and an attitude until the time masculine, and not just as a lesbian issue, but as part of the empowerment of women.
 The German Kesser Vater movement (the 30s), or the current and global Tomboy, are proof of this.